neam/vagrant-docker-local-dev-vm/README.md

     rm -r build/cms-virtualbox/.mariadb
     scripts/setup-containers.sh

-If you simply can't connect to any port locally, vagrant or virtualbox may have run inte som networking issue.
-Either restart or remove the virtual machine from virtualbox and run the setup routine again.
+If you simply can't connect to any port locally, vagrant or virtualbox may have run into some networking issue.
+Reboot your machine (seriously, it has actually helped).
+If that didn't help - either restart or remove the virtual machine from virtualbox and run the setup routine again.

+The virtual machine requires significant free disk space (>10 Gb) since the host virtual machine increases in size on each vagrant rsync.

 # Updating the docker base images for LEMP and PROXY